 TCAD continues to support the growth of existing companies and accelerate new business startups.
 We’re creating opportunities to keep entrepreneurs in the community and provide them a pathway to success.

 - 45% have won competitive federal SBIR awards – over $50 million in competitive federal SBIR funding since 2005.

 - 80% of Ithaca area startups have a significant Cornell connection (license, facility use, research partnership).

 - Area has twelve times the national hit rate on SBIR awards per capita since 2005 (by $).

 - With over ten-times the national average spending per capita, fundamental R&D is Tompkins County’s biggest natural resource for startup companies.

 Small Business Development Council (SBDC)

 TCAD worked with the SBDC at Binghamton University to establish a one-year pilot initiative placing a full-time technology business advisor in Ithaca.
 The pilot was so successful the initiative has continued.
-The SBDC Certified Business Advisor, Chuck Schwerin, has an office at TCAD, which allows him to better meet the increasing demand for services from local tech-based entrepreneurs.
-Mr. Schwerin is available to meet with individuals and small businesses and provides a wide variety of information and guidance.
-Mr. Schwerin may be contacted at 607.777.4044.
+Lindsay Wolf is the SBDC Certified Business Advisor.
+Click here to schedule an appointment with Ms. Wolf.

 Ithaca Venture Community